 WEEKLY CLEANING CHECKLIST

-Similarly, weekly cleaning can minimize stress and provide comfort, too.
+Similarly, weekly cleaning can reduce stress and provide comfort, too.

-Along with your daily cleaning routine, spending 10 extra minutes is all you have to do to maintain a clean home.
+Along with your daily cleaning routine, you only need to spend 10 extra minutes to keep your home clean.

 Monday